IgniteUI/igniteui-docfx/en/components/general-changelog-dv.md

 *   [Data Pie Chart](charts/types/data-pie-chart.md) - The `DataPieChart` is a new component that renders a pie chart.
 This component works similarly to the [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxcategorychartcomponent.html), in that it will automatically detect the properties on your underlying data model while allowing selection, highlighting, animation and legend support via the ItemLegend component.

-*   [Proportional Category Angle Axis](charts/types/radial-chart.md) - New axes for the Radial Pie Series in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdatachartcomponent.html), to enable creating pie charts in the allowing robust visualizations using all the added power of the data chart.
+*   New [Proportional Category Angle Axis](charts/types/radial-chart.md) - New axes for the Radial Pie Series in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdatachartcomponent.html), to plot slices similar to a pie chart, a type of data visualization where data points are represented as segments within a circular graph.

 *   [`IgxToolbarComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolbarcomponent.html)

     *   New ToolActionCheckboxList
         A new CheckboxList ToolAction that displays a collection of items with checkboxes for selecting.
 A grid inside ToolAction CheckboxList grows in height up to 5 items, then a scrollbar is displayed.
+        Requires IgxCheckboxListModule to be registered.

     *   New Filtering Support